MileHacker Logo

 • Neck pillow, eye mask, earplugs for flights and traffic.

-• Small padlock, money belt, RFID protection.
+• Small padlock, money belt, RFID blocking.

 • Secure storage for valuables.